Courses and Degree Requirements for the Bachelor of Applied Arts & Sciences

 - Respond to and express ideas, feelings, and information in speech, text, and other media.

-To graduate with a degree in the liberal arts students must successfully complete 41 credits of coursework to include:
+To graduate with a degree in the applied arts and sciences students must successfully complete 41 credits of coursework to include:

 This course gives a deep and non-mathematical understanding of the differences between classical and quantum physics.
 It explains the meaning and mechanics of unification and symmetry, and the main concepts of unified quantum field theories and superstring theory.
 It shows that at the basis of the universe lies a completely unified field, a self- interacting entity from which all particles and forces arise through the process of spontaneous symmetry breaking.
 The course gives students experience and understanding of the interconnectedness between the laws of physics, the universe, and themselves.
 (4 credits)